The Naval Treaty: Holmes' nocturnal adventures at Briarbrae House

 The next morning at Baker Street, Holmes returns with an apparent injury to his left hand.
 Mrs. Hudson brings in the breakfast on covered dishes.
 Phelps refuses to eat, but Holmes asks him to help serve breakfast, since his hand is hurt.
 Phelps lifts the lid off a dish and finds, to his immense surprise and joy, a scroll of paper which turns out to be the stolen treaty.

 While eating his breakfast, Holmes tells Phelps and Watson that the previous night he waited outside Phelps' window while Annie locked the door as instructed and went to bed.
-When a person crept into the room through the window, Holmes followed and discovered that the person is Harrison.
+When a person crept into the room through the window, Holmes followed and discovered that the person was Harrison.
 He entered the room to retrieve the document, which he had previously hidden in underside of the sofa.
 After a struggle in which Holmes’ hand was injured by Harrison's knife, Harrison escaped.
 Watson is surprised Holmes let Harrison get away, but Holmes tells him that he has wired Harrison's details to the police and that it is probably better for Lord Holdhurst and Phelps’ sake that the matter never reach the police court.

 Holmes explains that Harrison was under heavy debt due to losing money in the stock market.
 On the night of the theft, he was free earlier than expected and went to Phelps’ office to join him on the return train.
 He went in by the Charles Street entrance and seeing no one in Phelps’ room rang the bell.
-He then saw the treaty on the desk and realised that it is an important state document.
+He then saw the treaty on the desk and realised that it was an important state document.
 So he stole it, went back to Woking and hid it in his room, intending to sell it at a later time.
 Just as he finished hiding the document, Phelps was brought home.

 Harrison had to move out of his room as it became Phelps' sick room, and since there was always someone present in the room, he could not retrieve the document.
 Holmes reasoned that since the attempt to break in was made on the night that the hired nurse was not present, the person must have known the household well.
 But since Phelps had slept lightly that night due to not taking his sleeping draught, the attempt failed.
 Holmes explains that by following Harrison into the room, he allowed Harrison to show him the hiding place preventing the need to rip up the whole room.
 In reply to Watson's asking why Harrison used the window instead of the door, Holmes says that he did that to make it look like the job of a burglar and if necessary make an escape across the courtyard.